AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 ## How to use SoConnect User Guide

 * You can click on the titles in the Table of Contents to jump to the section that you are interested in.
-* You will find these icons in this user guide:
+* You may find these icons in this user guide useful when reading this userguide:
     * **:bulb: Tip** provides additional information that might be useful to you.
     * **:information_source: Note** provides supplementary information that helps you to understand this User Guide.
     * **:exclamation: Caution** cautions you against certain actions that will lead to undesirable consequences.